Sam Madison: 2000

 On January 16, 2000, Miami Dolphins' head coach Jimmy Johnson officially announced his retirement from coaching citing burnout.
 Associate head coach Dave Wannstedt was promoted to head coach in his place and fired defensive coordinator George Hill after three seasons.
 Madison entered training camp slated as the de facto No. 1 starting cornerback under new defensive coordinator Jim Bates.
-Following the departure of Terrell Buckley, Patrick Surtain competed against Terrance Shaw to takeover the other starting cornerback role.
+Following the departure of Terrell Buckley, Patrick Surtain competed against Terrance Shaw to take over the other starting cornerback role.
 Head coach Jim Bates named him the No. 1 starting cornerback to begin the season and paired him with Patrick Surtain and rookie Ben Kelly at nickelback.

 On September 3, 2000, Madison started in the Miami Dolphins' home-opener against the Seattle Seahawks and made three combined tackles (two solo), two pass deflections, and set a season-high with two interceptions on passes thrown by Jon Kitna during a 0–23 victory.
 In Week 6, Madison had two combined tackles, one pass break-up, and returned a fumble he recovered, that was forced on running back Sammy Morris by teammate Patrick Surtain, for a 20–yard touchdown as the Dolphins defeated the Buffalo Bills 13–22.
 In Week 16, he set a season-high with five combined tackles (four solo) during a 13–20 loss at the Indianapolis Colts.
 He started all 16 games for the third consecutive season and recorded 39 combined tackles (29 solo), 12 pass deflections, five interceptions, two forced fumbles, two fumble recoveries, and one touchdown.
 He was selected to appear in the 2001 Pro Bowl.

 2001

 The Miami Dolphins selected Jamar Fletcher in the first round (26th overall) of the 2001 NFL draft.
-They drafted Fletcher planning for him to takeover at nickelback after rookie Ben Kelly was unsuccessful, forcing Patrick Surtain to cover the slot throughout the 2000 NFL season.
+They drafted Fletcher planning for him to take over at nickelback after rookie Ben Kelly was unsuccessful, forcing Patrick Surtain to cover the slot throughout the 2000 NFL season.
 On September 9, 2001, Madison started in the Dolphins' season-opener at the Tennessee Titans and set a season-high with four solo tackles, made two pass deflections, and intercepted a pass by Steve McNair to wide receiver Kevin Dyson during a 31–23 victory.
 In Week 9, Madison made one solo tackle, two pass deflections, and intercepted a pass by Peyton Manning to wide receiver Marvin Harrison, who wrestled Madison and threw him to the turf after, causing a back injury that caused him to immediately exit the 27–24 victory at the Indianapolis Colts in the second quarter.
 It was confirmed that Madison had separated his shoulder and he subsequently missed the next three games (Weeks 10–12), ending a 62–game streak of consecutive starts.
 In Week 16, he recorded two solo tackles and set a season-high with four pass deflections as the Dolphins defeated the Atlanta Falcons 21–14.
 He finished with 25 combined tackles (18 solo), 13 pass deflections, and two interceptions in 13 games and 13 starts.
 He was voted to the 2002 Pro Bowl, marking his third consecutive appearance.